-- Stone artefact sites may be present on flat terrain adjacent to creeks, however disturbances including land clearance or flooding events may relocate these objects. - Scarred trees are unlikely to be present within cleared and regrowth areas. - Grinding grooves are unlikely to be present due to a lack of suitable requirements (i.e. exposed bedrock near to a water source). - Ceremonial grounds are unlikely to be present due to their general rarity within NSW. - Burials are unlikely to be present, due the lack of deep sandy locations suitable for burial. - Shell middens are unlikely to be present due to the distance from Lake Illawarra and the coast. - Stone arrangements are unlikely to be present due to their general rarity within NSW.
+- Stone artefact sites may be present on flat terrain adjacent to creeks, however disturbances including land clearance or flooding events may relocate these objects. - Stone artefacts are likely to occur in smaller assemblages. - Chert and quartz will be the most likely be the dominant raw material. - Scarred trees are unlikely to be present within cleared and regrowth areas. - Grinding grooves are unlikely to be present due to a lack of suitable requirements (i.e. exposed bedrock near to a water source). - Ceremonial grounds are unlikely to be present due to their general rarity within New South Wales. - Burials are unlikely to be present, due the lack of deep sandy locations suitable for burial. - Shell middens are unlikely to be present due to the distance from Lake Illawarra and the coast - Stone arrangements are unlikely to be present due to their general rarity within New South Wales.

-Based upon the above, whilst the study area is located in close proximity to a known water source, the Crooked River, the study area's potential to contain Aboriginal objects is reduced due to the presence of long-term disturbance, in the form of the current farming and residential infrastructure within half of the study area, as well as the recorded increase in flood levels which would have affected the likelihood of finding surface archaeological material on the slopes.
+Based upon the above, whilst the study area is located in reasonably close proximity to a known water source, the Crooked River, the study area's potential to contain Aboriginal objects is reduced through the presence of multiple slopes, clearly visible changes in waterways as well as the historical use of the area as a pasture.